-- Billing their health insurance company and using medical payments coverage as an additional layer of protection.
+- Billing their health insurance company and using the MedPay portion of their auto insurance coverage as an additional layer of protection.

 - Working with medical providers to defer payment until the case is resolved.
 Medical expenses are often the first items reimbursed out of a settlement.